yfxu/yfxu.github.io/content/gallery/_index.md

 weight = 1
 +++

-Some random pictures I took from my phone:
+Some random pictures I've taken from my phone: